sepehr-rs/Sudoku/README.md

 ## Description

-Sudoku is a modern Sudoku app focused on delivering a clean, distraction-free experience.
-Designed with simplicity and comfort in mind, it features a straightforward interface that helps players stay focused and enjoy the game without unnecessary clutter or complications.
+Sudoku is a puzzle app that lets you solve classic number-placement challenges.
+It features a clean, distraction-free design with a simple interface to keep you focused and engaged.

 ## Features
 - Modern GTK4 and libadwaita interface